rickvandermey/angular-starterkit/README.md

 -   `npm run wpo:stats-es5` to get a clear view of all dependencies and their dependencies for your project.
 -   `npm run wpo:stats-es2015` to get a clear view of all dependencies and their dependencies for your project.
 -   `npm run wpo:lighthouse` to get a lighthouse score for your current project. (change the URL in `ci/fetchLighthouse.js`).

+## Mock data (MockServer)

+As of version 1.1.0 it is possible to setup a mockServer with `npm run server:mock`.
+Port will be `http://localhost:4000` and the different status can be set at `http://localhost:4000/mocking`.
+All data can be setup in _'./mockServer'_.
+Examples of API, JSON and images are added.